AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/unified-experience-faq.md

 **Will logins change for Workfront mobile users?**

-WF mobile users should not be affected by the migration to Adobe Unified Experience.
+Workfront mobile users should not be affected by the migration to Adobe Unified Experience.